Roina-Shin/google-cloud-study/GCP-ML-Study/Study-log/Python/Fundamentals/Strings-basics.md

 ## f strings

 - f-strings are an easy way to generate strings that contain interpolated expressions.
-Any code between **curly braces {}** will be evaluaged and then the result will be turned to a string and inserted into the overall string.
+Any code between **curly braces {}** will be evaluated and then the result will be turned to a string and inserted into the overall string.

 ![f-strings](/GCP_ML_pictures/Study-logs/Python/Fundamentals/strings/f-strings.PNG "f strings")